 This insightful post about the Inner Critic was written by guest author Sue Macrae.
-The original appeared on her blog where she shares her journey.
+The original appeared on her blog where she shared her journey.
 I’ve reprinted here with her permission.
 Continue reading “Moving Past the Inner Critic”

 I came across something this past week that reminded of an Aha I had while viewing the Matisse exhibit a few years back.